mrWheel/YAPP_Box/README.md

 ** Refinements **
 	Updated definition standards:
 	Parameters:
-		(0) = Parentheses with a number indicates a required parameter.
-		(n) = Parentheses with a 'n' indicates an optional parameter must be after the required parameters.
+		p(0,1 ...) = Parentheses with a number indicates a positional parameter. n(a,b ...) = Parentheses with a 'n' indicates an optional parameter must be after the required parameters.
 		{ Optional parameter }
 		&lt;Default value&gt;
 		| means one or more values from the list are allowed